zabkosta/neo4j-php-ogm/docs/getting_started/tutorial.md

 As of 1.0.0-RC2, some caveats are to be taken into account for relationships proxies.

->>> Lazy loading is triggered when the getter is called, meaning that before doing any operation on a relationship property, you would have to call its getter to be sure it is initialized.
+>>> Lazy loading for simple relationships (meaning non-collection) is triggered when the getter is called, meaning that before doing any operation on a relationship property, you would have to call its getter to be sure it is initialized.

 An example is the following :